 Filters are made from differing materials, with single-use fiberglass filters being standard.
 Polyester and pleated filters trap more debris but may limit your unit’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you may be interested in using a HEPA filter, remember that's like installing a MERV 16 filter in your comfort system.
 It’s highly unrealistic your equipment was created to run with amount of resistance.
-If you’re troubled by indoor air quality in Jackson, consider getting a HEPA-grade air filtration system.
+If you’re troubled by indoor air quality.
 This product works along with your HVAC system.